U.S. says troop plan only guarantees NATO Afghan mission until end-2015

 "As the U.S. presence draws down, allies will have to make a judgment about what that means for them, for example, in the north in Mazar, or in the west in Herat in particular, and what their presence will look like," Lute said.

-A key issue for other NATO allies is "enablers" - support forces such as strike aircraft and transport and refueling planes - the bulk of which have been provided by the United States.
+A key issue for other NATO allies is "enablers" - support forces such as strike aircraft and transport and refuelling planes - the bulk of which have been provided by the United States.

 Lute said the United States remained committed to contributing 'enablers', but added: "That doesn’t mean that the U.S. is going to provide resources for every single allied need in every single location.
 Because to some extent we view these as national obligations to support their own troops."